GeminiDRSoftware/FitsStorage/docs/Docker.md

 file in the top directory of the tree.
 Just change to the top folder of your checkout and run `docker-compose up`.
 Instructions for running containers manually are listed below in case you don't want to use docker-compose.

+If you want a simplified cluster to just run a single FitsStore plus Postgres database, then you can use `docker-compose-lite.yml`.
+This just looks for a `~/dataflow/` directory for files to import.
+Make that folder and put the files you want in it.
+Then run `docker-compose -f docker-compose-lite.yml up` to start the webserver.
+Now you can browse to `http://localhost/searchform` to see the normal search form and search for your data.
+You do not need the folders listed above for this simplified compose configuration.

 The docker compose does depend on the two docker images `fitsstorageutils:latest` and `fitsimage:latest`.
 You can build these two images by running `docker/scripts/buildfitsstorageutils.sh` and